estuary/docs/overview-intro.rst

    Take the larger value, based on numeric or lexicographic comparision.

    A relative JSON-Pointer_ may optionally be provided which locates the sub-field of the current JSON value which is to be compared.
-If ommitted, the JSON value at the annotation location is compared.
+If omitted, the JSON value at the annotation location is compared.

    Applies to ``numeric``, ``integer``, and ``string`` types, or to